Welcome to The College and Career Center!

 Look at the emails from my office for updated information.
 I will also be sending emails through your Google Classroom

-Check out the School Calendar for Colleges Visit to meet YOU!
+Check out the School Calendar for Colleges to meet YOU!

 Ms. DiGiorgio, College Counselor